submission139/icse2021/SubjectSystems/README.md

 ### Feature Tracing
-Here we show performance-relevant feature distributions at system-level and method-level.
+Here we show performance-relevant feature distributions at system-level.
+Background figure shows the distribution of all influential options and interactions (influence greater then the measurement error).
+Both small figures focuson the interactiongamma*garlic, which is the most influential option/interaction of the system-level model.
+The small left figure shows the number  of  methods  that  contribute  and  not  contribute  to  the interaction’s  performance.
+The  small  right  figure  shows  the performance portion of these methods.

 #### Catena
 ![Feature Performance Distribution Catena](feature-tracing/RQ2_catena.png)